Sandy4321/recSys-1/source/README.md

 The code is organized in the following way
 - **examples**: folder containing all the executable scripts that (may) exploit the *library* code
 - **notebooks**: jupyter notebooks for analysis and reporting
-- **datasources**: folder with original and partially processed data
+- **../datasets**: folder with original and partially processed data
 - **library**: folder that collects all the low-level scripts

 Datasources: